jericho1ne/cms-portfolio/README.md

 ### What's next
+- Video embeds as part of Rich Text field
-- Still aiming to clean up the mess that tailwind left behind.
+- Clean up the mess that tailwind left behind.